1. Introduction, Preliminaries, and Caveats:

 2. How can I locate practitioners in my area?

-We are not aware of any comprehensive listing of Craniosachral practitioners in the USA.
+We are not aware of any comprehensive listing of Craniosacral practitioners in the USA.
 What we have been able to find thus far are partial listings, compiled by different organizations, each with an interest in CST.
-These are no overarching requirements or certifications for CST practitioners – in many states anyone can claim to be a craniosachral worker, even without suitable training or credentials.
+There are no overarching requirements or certifications for CST practitioners – in many states, anyone can claim to be a craniosacral worker, even without suitable training or credentials.
 Here are two relatively safe and reliable ways to find a CST practitioner:

-- A physician who practices craniosachral therapy,(usually a Doctor of Osteopathic Medicine, a DO) or
+- A physician who practices craniosacral therapy,(usually a Doctor of Osteopathic Medicine, a DO) or

-- Some practitioner with suitable credentials from The Upledger Institute – a Licensed Massage Therapist (LMT), nurse or other health care professional.
+- Some practitioners with suitable credentials from The Upledger Institute – a Licensed Massage Therapist (LMT), nurse, or other health care professional.

 The Osteopathic Cranial Academy: DO’s and Dentists who practice within the cranio field:

 To find a physician: http://cranialacademy.org/find-a-physician/